 Dr. Corfas discovered his therapeutic while studying the interactions between axons in peripheral nerves and their associated supporting cells.
 Through this research, he found a small molecule that when applied to the skin can prevent and reverse the nerve damage underlying the pathophysiology of neuropathy.

 TIDO: Tell me about your neuropathy treatment.

 Dr. Corfas: As you know, peripheral neuropathies affect millions of people.
 Current treatments for peripheral neuropathies do not cure the disease, but are rather palliative, dealing only with symptoms.
-In animal models, we have been able to cure some peripheral neuropathies with a cream containing a small molecule mimic of a neurotrophic factor called GDNF (Glial-Derived Neurotrophic Factor).
+In animal models, we have been able to cure some peripheral neuropathies with a cream containing a small molecule that enhances signaling by proteins belonging to a family of neurotrophic factors called the GDNF family (for Glial-Derived Neurotrophic Factor).
 We believe that this approach could help prevent the development of neuropathies in people who are predisposed to these disorders and also help people that already have the disease.

 TIDO: How did the discovery come about?